katcipis/sophia/notes/books/philosophy-software-design.md

 compared to the systems that sustains us).

-So given that complexity is what makes it hard to understand and change code the next step is to define 3 common sources of complexity on systems:
+So given that complexity is what makes it hard to understand and change code the next step is to define 3 common manifestations of complexity on systems:

 * Cognitive Load
 * Change Amplification